bazthedev/Unblocked-Stuff/README.md

 # [Unblocked Software, sites and bypassing](https://bazthedev.github.io/Unblocked-Stuff)

-# [NOTICE] THIS REPOSITORY WILL BE ARCHIVED AS OF 20/6/24
+# [NOTICE] THIS REPOSITORY HAS BEEN AS OF 20/6/24 AND WILL NO LONGER BE UPDATED

 ## Current Unblocked Software:
 - Bluescreen in python: [https://github.com/bazthedev/Bluescreen](https://github.com/bazthedev/Bluescreen)